Cabbages and Lettuces — beyond salads

 Have you ever made the mistake of buying a big head of lettuce when you already had another whole head in the fridge?
 Or had a surplus from your CSA farm share?
 This easy stir-fry is a good way to use lettuce, whether excess or not.
 It’s best to use crisp lettuce like romaine for this.
 The leaves become slightly tender and the midribs stay nice and crisp when prepared this way.
 Photos by Hannah Kaminsky. more→

 This lively stir-fry of corn and cabbage, intertwined with hearty Asian noodles, will be on the table quickly you when you want something easy and spicy.
 Photos by Hannah Kaminsky of Bittersweet.

 Napa cabbage combines nicely with darker leafy greens, adding a lighter texture and flavor as well as visual interest.
 This dish comes very close to being downright addictive.
 It’s an amped-up variation of Stir-Fried Chard with Napa Cabbage from Wild About Greens,* with tofu added, and the flexibility of using whichever kinds of greens are most abundant in your garden or at the farm market.
 Serve with (or over) a simple noodle or grain dish and a bright, colorful salad. more→

-Napa cabbage is a leafier relative of bok choy.
-It’s quick and delicious in a stir-fry with mushrooms.
-This is compatible with Asian rice, noodle, and tofu dishes. more→
+Napa (sometimes spelled nappa) cabbage, a variety common to Asian cuisines, quickly becomes tasty and tender in a simple stir-fry with mushrooms.
+This is compatible with Asian rice, noodle, and tofu dishes.
+Photos by Evan Atlas. more→